Sequential Gaussian Avatars with Hierarchical Motion Context: Method

+To enhance the robustness of human motion conditions, we propose modeling both local region motion information of the human body and motion patterns across different temporal windows to mitigate overfitting and improve generalization by capturing more comprehensive motion dynamics.

-We sample the velocity from this motion template field \boldsymbol{$\mathcal{F}_{\mathbf{V}}$} for each Gaussian primitive.
-To obtain robust sampled velocities and model body's local region information, we input the $\tau$ nearest template vertexes' velocities into an MLP $\mathcal{E}_{knn}$ to learn a local velocity embedding
+In the spatial dimension, we sample the $\tau$ nearest template to model the body's local region motion more robustly.
+Specifically, for each canonical Gaussian primitive $\mathcal{G}_{i}$, the $\tau$ nearest vertexes' velocities are sampled as input to an MLP $\mathcal{E}_{knn}$ to learn a local point-wise motion embedding